swethavs/EasyPark/README.md

 # EasyPark
 Copyright © 2015 Swetha Venkatachari Sundarajan

+This project is licensed under MIT Lincese.
+Please see the file 'COPYING' IN Github for license terms

 An android application which helps people in finding the nearest vacant parking spot.

 ### Project Description